ConfederacyOfGaia/Gaia/magic-items.md

 ### Named Armors

+#### Armor of the Full Moons

+This leather jerkin is made from a dark, slippery-looking hide of unknown provenance.
+It is etched with complex, overlapping circular patterns; in the moonlight of a High Confluence, these patterns glow with a very faint pale light.
+This light is barely bright enough to be seen, but not bright enough to provide illumination.

+While wearing this armor, you have darkvision to 30 feet.

+##### Attunement Bonus

+When attuned by a druid, the armor's AC bonus carries over to their Wildshape.

 #### Ironbark Armour

-This weathered wooden cuirass (breastplace) is carved with an intricate rose and vine motif.
+This weathered wooden cuirass (breastplate) is carved with an intricate rose and vine motif.
 It weighs half of what a normal cuirass weighs, and the Strength requirement is reduced to 11.

 ##### Attunement Bonus

 - Advantage on Stealth checks to hide in a natural setting.
 - Advantage on Persuasion and Deception checks against druids.
 - Once per long rest, you can cast *tree stride*.

 \page